 Current Text

+Given the high financial risks involved, it seems not reasonable to assume a licence-exempt solution for DA2GC, i.e. without individual rights, providing stable frame conditions at least for a dedicated period of time, and individual obligations.

 Comment:

 Where minimum separation distances are required to achieve compatibility with other systems, it is reasonable to impose some form of light regulation.
 For example, the characteristics and location of base stations would need to be registered.